 Did you know that nearly 30 types of cockroaches are known to exist in Texas?
 Thankfully, only a few are considered indoor pests.
 The vast majority of cockroaches in Houston live their entire lives outside, and that’s just fine by us!

 In the Houston area, there are three types of cockroaches that are common for homeowners to encounter.
 These are German cockroaches, American cockroaches and Oriental cockroaches.

 - German cockroaches are tiny, little, tan things that breed like crazy.
 If you see one scurry across your floor, you can be sure that there are quite a few of them living in your walls as well.

 - American cockroaches, often called “palmetto bugs”, are recognizable by their size.
 They are a reddish color and can grow to about 2 inches long…yuck!
 If you see one of these nasty buggers, it is sure to make an impression.

-Oriental cockroaches are a shiny black color and most commonly are found trying to get into buildings through cracks, holes or sewer lines.
+- Oriental cockroaches are a shiny black color and are most commonly found trying to get into buildings through cracks, holes or sewer lines.
 They tend to feed on garbage and other decaying matter.

 - Keep your trash can covered at all times.